Applications are due by 11:59pm on October 15th, 2013.

-The Statewide Program Coordinator is Clive Thomas, Professor of Political Science at UAS.
+The Statewide Program Coordinator is Assistant Professor Glenn Wright at UAS.
 He acts as the academic supervisor for the interns while they are in Juneau and he conducts the internship seminar.

 WHERE CAN I GET MORE INFORMATION AND HOW DO I APPLY?

 Application requirements and guidlines are provided on the statewide program website.

 Supplemental information must be provided: Cover letter, resume, and a ten page writing sample.
 However, two confidential letters of recommendation must be emailed directly from recommending faculty to Professor Nabors.